-I first heard of the VersaClimber about four years ago whilst sat in a juice bar in London's Soho with Matt Damon's personal trainer, Jason Walsh.
+I first heard of the VersaClimber about four years ago while sitting in a juice bar in London's Soho with Matt Damon's personal trainer, Jason Walsh.
 I was working at Women's Health at the time, and he was near to opening a new fitness studio called Rise Nation in Los Angeles.
-He told me that in the classes, everyone works out to music whilst on static climbing machines (gulp).
+He told me that in the classes, everyone works out to music while on static climbing machines (gulp).

 Rise Nation was the first studio to put the VersaClimber under the spotlight (literally, when the class starts, the blinds automatically lower to reveal a nightclub-esque atmosphere).
 It's a little like a cycling class; the room is filled with numbered VersaClimbers that you're on for the 30-minute session.
 I found myself positioned right in front of the trainer, a bubbly lady, who, as it turned out, shared my love for pop and R&B. Each trainer has a different vibe, and whether it's their banging disco tunes or yoga background, you can find a class to suit your mood and musical tastes.

 It didn't take long before I spied VersaClimbers popping up in London gyms.
 Sweat by BXR even announced that it was launching a VersaClimber class called Climb to the Beat.
 It's a total cardio workout that's fun, too.
 Fitness Manager James Pisano's playlists are so energizing and addictive that the 45-minute classes fly by.
 Just like at Rise Nation, the room is dimly lit and the disco lights flash, spurring you on.